epiccoleman/cpp-reference/README.md

 * `evercraft-kata` - Evercraft Kata, a more in depth example.
 * `graphics/ppm-hello` - from Ray Tracing In One Weekend, writes out a PPM file
+* `graphics/raytracing` - code from Ray Tracing In One Weekend.